Professor Hugo Tavares, gabinete 5.44, Pavilhão de Matemática, IST

 Context and objectives:

-Some history: If you want to know more about the history of Functional Analysis, check out this or this.
+Some history: If you want to know more about the history of Functional Analysis, check out this.
 For more specific and extensive material, you may want to check some parts of this book.

 A nice chapter, in Portuguese, relating Functional Analysis (more specifically operator theory in Hilbert spaces) and Quantum Mechanics can be found in the introduction of this book (entitled "Nota histórica e considerações acerca da motivação física de alguns dos temas fundamentais da Análise Funcional"), or Chapter 11 of Kreyszig's book (entitled "Unbounded Linear Operators in Quantum Mechanics").
+After taking Functional Analysis, you are ready to read the very nice book by Brian C. Hall, Quantum theory for Mathematicians.

 .